Rhinoplasty Recovery: All Aftercare Tips You Need to KnowFacial Plastic Surgery

 The First Week After Nose Job

-During the first week after a nose job, you must take your nose to the furthest extent.
-In the following, we mention what you should expect in the first week after rhinoplasty.
+You must take your nose to the furthest extent during the first week of rhinoplasty recovery.
+The following mentions what you should expect in the first week after rhinoplasty.

 - Changing gauze

-You must tape gauze under your nose in the first two days after the surgery to absorb discharges and excess blood.
+To absorb discharges and excess blood, you must tape gauze under your nose in the first two days after the nose surgery.
 It would help if you changed the gauze pads every six hours.

 - Removing nose splints